Gary, Indiana

 Bass notes pulse through the air from a DJ booth, thatched roof lit by generator-powered lasers and battery-powered sparklers in soft sand.
 Forty souls surround the booth, bodies in motion ringed with glow sticks, beach chairs and coolers completing the perimeter.
 A row of mansions watch the shore in stately silence from a low bluff, now in almost total darkness, but the roaming spotlights occasionally reveal a perfectly kept lawn or towering flagpole.

-I’m on enough psychedelics that I feel like a 60s time traveler that fell into the ocean.
+I’m on enough psychedelics that I feel like a 60s time traveler who fell into the ocean.

 It’s paranoia or it’s insight, but either way I hover on the edge of the party until the feeling becomes unbearable.